At the heart of any great country inn is the Innkeeper. At the Lyme Inn, you’ll meet and get to know Innkeeper Jack Elliott.

-Jack is a man of many talents who will surprise you with his breadth of local area knowledge and ease with which he’ll make you feel at home.
-Serving a fine wine, pouring a frothy beer, or explaining the difference between top-flight bourbons is as easy for Jack as getting you into a local farm to see the latest high-tech milking operations.
-Or, he may direct you to a road trip into the White Mountains along the scenic Kancamagus Highway, where you’re apt to see moose, bear, an eagle or two, then on into North Conway for a world-class outlet-shopping excursion.
+Jack is a man of many talents who will surprise you with his breadth of local knowledge and the ease with which he’ll make you feel at home.
+In addition to making sure you have everything you need for your stay, Jack can arrange for a visit to a local farm or to a sugar house in early spring, where you can see a maple syrup-making operation in action Jack can direct you to the scenic Kancamagus Highway for a road trip into the White Mountains where you’re apt to see moose, bear, and an eagle or two, then on into North Conway for a world-class outlet-shopping excursion.

-All this is to say that seeking out Jack for advice and information is the best way to experience the real New England charm that so many guests appreciate.
-He’s a local resource not to be missed.
-You’ll appreciate Jack and his staff members, who are here to make your stay, your special occasion, or your dinner out a special one.
+All this is to say that Jack is a great source for advice and information, and meeting him is the best way to experience the real New England charm that so many guests appreciate.